 Valley Christian School, with the support of the Valley Christian School Foundation seeks to become a more comprehensive center for Christian education, and Christian ministry in the Spokane Valley community.
 Through the acquisition of our current facilities, we will be able to provide greater opportunities to our VCS community, as well as offer valuable and quality space for lease to educational and church partners.
 This will also provide rental income to VCS to allow for our future growth and expansion.

-The school is seeking to acquire $2.75 Million in funding through an investment opportunity available to VCS families and friends.
+The school is seeking to up to $1.75 Million in funding through an investment opportunity available to VCS families and friends.
 In support of our 40 years of providing quality Christian education, as an investor you can help VCS to purchase our current facilities while earning up to a 5% return on your investment.

 This investment program will be a critical first step in the process of launching the Capital Campaign for Valley Christian School that will complete the purchase of our facility, and fulfill our vision for the future of Valley Christian School.